cs3216/cs3216.github.io/coursework/mobile/index.md

 #### 1. Service Workers

-A service worker is a script that runs in the background and responds to events from your webpage, which includes network request.
-This ability to intercept the request and responding to them, whether through the network or cache, helps to provide a consistent experience even when there is no connection.
+A service worker is a script that runs in the background and responds to events from your webpage, which includes network requests.
+This ability to intercept the request and respond to them, whether through the network or cache, helps to provide a consistent experience even when there is no connection.

 <div class="box">